Scenario: Shared PC Mode

 | Deletion Policy | Delete immediately | Account profiles are deleted immediately after sign-out. |

-| Enable Account Manager | true | Activates the service that deletes user profiles |
+| Enable Account Manager | true | Activates the service that deletes user profiles. |

-| Enable Shared PC Mode | true | Trigger configuring a device to Shared PC mode. |
+| Enable Shared PC Mode | true | Switches the device into Shared PC mode. |

 | Maintenance Start Time | 180 | 3am start time of maintenance window. |